 External Quality Control Programs

 External quality control programs provide extra levels of supervision and validation for phlebotomy practices.
-Popular external quality management systems in the industry include EFLM WG-PRE guideline, ISO 15189 as well as External Quality Assessment (EQA).
-These mechanisms check accuracy with observations, peer comparison and instituting a process for managing qualiy standards.
+Popular external quality management systems in the industry include EFLM WG-PRE guideline, ISO 15189, and External Quality Assessment (EQA).
+These mechanisms check accuracy with observations, peer comparison, and instituting a process for managing quality standards.

 The Role of Guidelines and Certifications